joao-colen/sensor-server/README.md

 # SensorServe

-This project was generated with [Node.js](https://nodejs.org/en/) version 13.0.1.
+This project generates a API of sensors using [Node.js](https://nodejs.org/en/) version 13.0.1, with CRUD functions

 ## Installation